 Value range for Parameter, here we can select:

-All to give a possibility to enter any value into the parameter
+All to provide the possibility to enter any value into the parameter

-The List option gives possibility select only from a predefined list, which can be imported from some field.
+The List option provides the possibility to select only from a predefined list, which can be imported from some field.

-Range to give possibility to select only from a numeric range of values, here we provide minimum and maximum values.
+Range to provide the possibility to select only from a numeric range of values, here we provide minimum and maximum values.

 These options are not available for Boolean naturally.